 Heat olive oil in a small skillet over medium heat.
 Add the onion and sauté but do not brown.
 Add flour and stir flour into the onion to mix well.
 Remove from heat and set aside.
 Place corn, chilies and tomatoes in a bowl and mix.
 Spoon HALF of this vegetable mixture into the bowl of a food-blender and process until almost smooth.
 Place pureed mixture into a soup pot along with remaining whole vegetables, spices, milk and broth.
 Bring almost to a boil over medium heat, whisking often.
 Stir in the chopped cheese and continue whisking until cheese is melted.
 Serves 4 to 6.

-Page 2 of 2 - Apple and Fennel Soup
+Apple and Fennel Soup

 3 apples (Granny Smith, Winesap or Cortland)